<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 1. Alpinestars BNS Tech 2 Neck Brace

-Alpinestars' "Bionic Neck Support" brace, aka the "BNS brace" as it's commonly referred to around the track, is arguably the most popular motorcycle neck brace on the market.
-We've been wearing a BNS brace for years, and pound for pound the Tech 2 gets our top recommendation overall.
+Alpinestars' "Bionic Neck Support" brace, aka the "BNS brace", is arguably the most popular motorcycle neck brace on the market.
+We've been wearing BNS braces for years, and pound for pound the Tech 2 gets our top recommendation overall.

 We'll also note that the BNS is a leader in overall convenience thanks to its simple "pull tab" release and automatic magnetic closure.

-As far as drawbacks go the single biggest problem with the Alpinestars BNS Tech 2 is cost, as this particular neck protector retails for just over $300.
+The biggest problem with the Alpinestars BNS Tech 2 is cost, as this particular neck protector retails for over $300.
 That's nowhere near the most expensive option out there though, so in terms of quality for the money, the BNS is tough to beat.

 CHECK PRICE: